doppller/doppller/README.md

 - 👋 Hi, I’m @doppller
-- 👀 I’m actually interested in asian culture
+- 👀 I’m actually interested in foreign culture
-- 🌱 I’m currently learning coding for my graduation so is hun is for pratice only
+- 🌱 I’m currently learning coding for my graduation so its for study and pratice only
 - 📫 How to reach me Irinel

 <!---